for little girls get bigger every day!

 - In Teen Wolf, Kate made a predatory "this one grew up in all the right places" comment towards Derek, implying his physique was gained during the six years when he and his sister were away from Beacon Hills.
 It implies that he wasn't considered "grown up" when she sexually manipulated him.

 - After listing off the varying ways in which America isn't doing to well at the moment, Stephen Colbert consoles the crowd at the Clinton Global Initiative by pointing to Matthew Lewis's successful conquering of puberty.

 Colbert: And, most importantly, Neville Longbottom now looks like this.
 I think we can all agree that that is a real message of hope.

-Subject of the song "Happy Birthday Sweet Sixteen" by Neil Sedaka.
+- Subject of the songs "Happy Birthday Sweet Sixteen" and "Next Door To an Angel" by Neil Sedaka.

 "She hasn't always been this way.
 I really can't believe how much that girl has changed.
 She's out of my life, she's out of my reach, I'm out of her mind, she's out of my league..."

 - An angle in ECW between Tommy Dreamer and Raven revolved around a fat girl named Beulah McGillicutty whom Dreamer and Raven had both known at summer camp.
 Dreamer had made fun of her at the time for her weight, see, and so she fell in with Raven.
 Beulah grew up not just to be a hottie, but according to many wrestling fans, the most classically beautiful valet of all time.
 She ended up with Dreamer in both the storyline and real life.